 When I was imagining Melody of the Heart, I was pondering what would it be like for a classical music snob to get stuck in a backwater town in West Virginia.
 The discord would be a fun storyline and for two men from vastly different walks of life there would have to be a lot of compromise.
 Of course, I am married to a man who is my opposite in almost every way, so I really did enjoy applying some of the skills we’ve learned over our 27 years to Jonas and Orli’s relationship.

-Male-Male (MM) romance seems so important to me at a time when MSM is a big focus again — with the monkeypox epidemic response, with the GOP once more attacking same-sex rights and relationships.
+Male-Male (MM) romance seems so important to me at a time when MSM is a big focus again, after the mpox epidemic and with the GOP once more attacking same-sex rights and relationships.
 As a gay man why do you believe MM romance as a literary genre has value?

 Anyway, when it comes to the value of writing about same-sex relationships, the truth is I write that more for gay men than anyone else.
 I just remember how hard it was back when I came out to find positive role models.
 I’ll never forget the feeling I had when I first saw two men dancing together.
 My heart all but leapt out of my body at such an intimate sight.
 Frankly, I’d have died and gone to heaven if I could’ve had books to read about gay men learning to love one another.